Every Place Has a Story

 Chuck who has lived in the house since 1989, and painted the polka dots in 1992, says there’s no big story.
 A friend who owned a painting company went on holidays and came home to find that his friends had painted his house with purple polka dots.
 Chuck loved the idea and thought it was a great way to liven up his neighbourhood.
 The neighbourhood incidentally, is packed full of gorgeous old heritage houses.

-He’s never had a single complaint.
+He’s never had a single complaint:

 “I still remember the first car that stopped and gaped.
-It was a cool fall day and the windows were closed but my friend John (the painter) and I could clearly see the driver say “HOLY #$%^!”
+It was a cool fall day and the windows were closed but my friend John (the painter) and I could clearly see the driver say “HOLY SHIT.
 I had a sax quartet rehearsal here that Sunday and one of the musicians said he had been talking to a friend in Toronto who asked him, ‘Say, have you heard about that polka dot house in Vancouver?’
 That was five days after we painted it!”

 Chef Chuck, who can wrestle up a mean ravioli—he opened up the first Earls Restaurant in 1982—also plays and teaches saxophone and clarinet.
 He says the great thing about his house is that students find it easily.
 The other thing is he’s always coming home to find anonymous gifts on his doorstep—bowls, juice pitchers, coffee mugs—all with polka dots of course.